Overview of Results of the Evaluation as to the Effectiveness of the Board of Directors of ITOCHU Corporation

 1. Structure of the Board of Directors

-2. Structure of advisory committees to the Board of Directors
+2. Structure of the advisory committees to the Board of Directors

 3. Roles and duties of the Board of Directors